backrunner/levelatomic/Readme.md

 ### db.supdate

-db.supdate(key: any, value: any)
+`db.supdate(key: any, value: any)`

-Safely update a data pair in the storage.
+Safely update a data pair in the storage, if the key is not in the database, it will be inserted into the database.

 ### db.spush

-db.spush(key: any, item: any)
+`db.spush(key: any, item: any)`

 Safely push an item into an `Array` (JSON serialized) in the storage.
 Please ensure the value to the key you pass through is an `Array`, if not, the method will throw an error.

 Also, you should ensure that the `item` you passed here is a JSON safe object.

+If database cannot get the stored array, this method will create one.

 ### db.smerge

-db.smerge(key: any, obj: object)
+`db.smerge(key: any, ...source: Array<object>)`

-Safely merge an object with a stored object, the `obj` will be deep merged with the stored one.
+Safely merge an object with a stored object, `source` will be deep merged with the stored one.

-The `obj` you passed here should be a JSON safe object, also the value to the key should be a JSON serialized string from an object.
+All the `source` you passed here should be a JSON safe object, also the value to the key should be a JSON serialized string from an object.

+### db.sdel

+`db.sdel(key: any, cond: function)`

+Safely remove an object, you can pass a function here to judge if the object has been changed, if the `cond` function returns `false`, method will throw an erro with `objChanged` property, the value of the property will be `true`.

 ## License